Individual/Couples/Family Counseling and Psychotherapy

 Multicultural Awareness Competency

 The Center is committed to meeting the needs of culturally diverse students, staff, and faculty and the training program integrates multicultural awareness in counseling/psychotherapy, outreach and consultation, assessment practices, supervision, and staff development.
 We recognize that gaining and maintaining multicultural competency is an ongoing developmental process for interns as well as professional staff.
-To facilitate this process, a Multicultural Counseling/Diversity seminar is provided once a week throughout the academic year to provides knowledge and skill training as well as a supportive environment in which to reflect, examine, challenge and express one’s beliefs and perspectives.
+To facilitate this process, a Multicultural Awareness Seminar is provided once a week throughout the academic year to provides knowledge and skill training, as well as a supportive environment in which to reflect, examine, challenge and express one’s beliefs and perspectives.
+Once a month, the entire staff comes together for the All Staff Multicultural Conversation Hour to offer an additional venue for continued growth towards multicultural competency and sensitivity.
 Another way to facilitate this process is having staff and interns serve as co-liaisons for various offices and units on campus.
-These offices include: Chicano Programs, American Indian Programs, Black Programs, Sexual and Gender Diversity Resource Center, Interfaith Council, CAMP, TRiO/Student Success Services/Upward Bound, Athletics, Veterans, International Programs, Greeks, Housing and Residential Life.
+These offices include: Chicano Programs, American Indian Programs, Black Programs, Sexual and Gender Diversity Resource Center, Interfaith Council, College Assistance Migrant Program (CAMP), TRiO/Student Success Services/Upward Bound, Athletics Department, Military & Veterans Program, International Student & Scholar Services, Greek Life, and Housing and Residential Life.
 Successful completion of this competency includes a clinical caseload in which a minimum of 30% of clients/outreach participants are of identified minority status.

 We have a strong commitment to providing quality therapeutic experiences as well as providing quality developmentally-based masters/doctoral practicum supervision to the Counseling and Educational Psychology Department students.
 We assist doctoral interns in their development as future trainers and supervisors by providing the Supervision Seminar, where there will be didactic instruction and discussion on both the theory and practice of supervision.
 In the fall semester the focus will be theoretical and in the spring semester interns will provide supervision to a masters-level intern or doctoral practicum student for a minimum of 15 supervision sessions.
 Additionally, each intern will give a formal case presentation of their work with a supervisee during the spring semester of the Supervision Seminar.